Brondell Swash Advanced Bidet Seat FAQs

 Does the seat stay heated at all times?

-The heated seat function on the Swash 300, 900, 1000, and CL825 is controlled by the user.
+The heated seat function of the Swash SE400 is controlled by the user.
 It can be set to one of three temperature settings, or simply turned off.
 The Swash also features an Eco Mode that turns the heated seat function to the low setting until the seat sensor is triggered by a user.

 What is the duration of the wash?

-What is the difference between the front and rear washes on the Swash 900, 1000, and CL825 remote?
+What is the difference between the front and rear washes?

 The front wash offers a feminine cleanse while the rear wash offers a posterior wash for both men and women.

-Do the wands ever "get in the way"?
+Does the nozzle ever "get in the way"?

-No, the wash wands are only extended during the cleaning cycle.
+No, the wash nozzle is only extended during the cleaning cycle.
 At all other times they are housed inside the unit to avoid being contaminated.
-As a further safeguard, the wands clean themselves with a high-pressure spray of water before and after each use.
-The Swash 1000 also offers nozzle sterilization.
+As a further safeguard, the nozzle cleans itself with a high-pressure spray of water before and after each use.

 Is a Swash safe and reliable?

-The Brondell Swash is ETL- and UPC-certified, and Brondell warrants its products for one year from the date of purchase, with the exception of the Swash 1000 that includes a limited three-year warranty.
+The Brondell Swash SE400 is ETL- and UPC-certified (US) and comes with a one-year limited warranty.
 With proper usage, Brondell products will provide years of reliable use.
 Owners should read and follow all safety precautions in the literature provided with the product.

 What is the weight limit of the Swash?